josuehsilva/42-libft/README.md

   LIBFT
 </h3>
 <p align="center">
+  This is the first project of 42cursus.
 This project aims to redo a C library of usual functions that can be used in the next projects of the course.
 </p>

 <h2 align="center">